Leading Pet Treats Stuffed Full of Calories

 Dreamies Cat Treats 415 (21) Whiskas Temptations 415 (16) Felix Goody Bag Original Mix 401 (60) Felix Crispies 386 (46) Whiskas Dentabites 343 (14)

-I own five dogs, I only ever use or sell treats that are totally natural.
-The ones I sell are are all air dried and low in fat and have no other additives.
+I own five dogs, and I only ever use or sell treats that are totally natural.
+The ones I sell are all air-dried and low in fat and have no other additives.
 Natural Healthy Dog Treats

 June 2015.
 Updated regularly the last update November 2017